 Diapering is an unavoidable part of parenthood.
 Your kids cannot go diaper-less until they are 2 to 3 years old.
 On average parents change 3000 diapers during their first year alone, and that makes roughly about 8 to 12 diapers a day.

-The art of Baby diapering – Everything new parents need to know
+Baby diapering Guide – Everything new parents need to know

 As a matter of fact, not everyone is a pro in diapering.
 There are potential risks of pee sprays, blowouts and a lot more battle going on for parents.
 The art of diapering involves doing it, faster, less mess, and getting better every time parents change baby diapers.